-But there are a lot of things that most people wouldn’t think to pack that can be extremely useful on your cruise.
-That’s because cruising is a little different from any other vacation.
-Most other places you aren’t in a room on a moving vessel for a week at a time — miles away from the nearest store.
+But what else should you bring?
+There are a lot of things many people wouldn’t think to pack that can be extremely useful.
+That’s because cruising is different from any other vacation.
+Most other places you aren’t on a moving vessel for a week at a time — miles away from the nearest store.

-To help you out, we’ve rounded up a list of nearly 40 useful items to take on your cruise.
-Many of these you’d never think about packing.
+Having been on literally dozens of cruises across every major line, we know what’s important to bring… and what you can leave at home.
+To help you out, we’ve rounded up a list of nearly 40 useful items that you need to take on your cruise.

 A Small, Portable Cabin Fan

-We love bringing along a fan to keep us company in the cabin.
-Not only does it help to have some air circulating in the room, but we also have to have white noise to drown out any sounds while we sleep.
-For just $15 on Amazon, this model has two speed settings and will fit on a nightstand.
+While you can certainly get by without it, many people bring along a fan for the cabin.
+Not only does it help to have some air circulating in the room (there are no ceiling fans in a cruise cabin), but it is also nice to have white noise to drown out any sounds while you sleep.
+For about $25 on Amazon, this model has two speed settings and will fit on a nightstand.

-We’ve all done the dance when we want to open a bottle of wine and search frantically for a corkscrew.
-If you can’t find one, it usually ends up with you cutting out the cork… and spitting out bits of cork every time you take a sip.
+We’ve all done the dance when you want to open a bottle of wine and search frantically for a corkscrew.
+If you can’t find one, it usually ends up with you cutting out the cork… and spitting out bits of cork every time you take a sip of your drink.
 So be sure to pack a corkscrew with your wine.
-A $2 purchase can save you a lot of headache.
+A $5 purchase can save you a lot of headache.

 Leakproof Wine Bottle Protector